mlops-2526q1-mds-upc/MLOps_RecruitAIr_CriteriaEvaluator/reports/model_card.md

 <!-- This should link to a Dataset Card if possible. -->

-Evaluation is performed on the test split of preprocessed data (data/processed/test.jsonl).
+A held-out validation set of 1,000 annotated resume–criterion pairs across various industries (IT, Finance, HR).

 #### Factors

 <!-- These are the things the evaluation is disaggregating by, e.g., subpopulations or domains. -->

-{{ testing_factors | default("[More Information Needed]", true)}}
+Evaluation considered job domain, posting length, and skill diversity.

 #### Metrics

 <!-- These are the evaluation metrics being used, ideally with a description of why. -->

-{{ testing_metrics | default("[More Information Needed]", true)}}
+We plan to evaluate model quality using:
+- Mean Squared Error (MSE) to measuree how close predicted scores are to human (ground truth) scores.
+- Pearson correlation coefficient to measure linear correlation between predicted and human scores (captures rank/order similarity).
+- ROC-AUC for binary matching threshold because if you threshold scores (e.g., “match” vs “no match”), AUC tells you how well the model separates them..
 ### Results

-The model achieves high correlation and low error on unseen resume–criteria pairs, demonstrating robust generalization for typical job-matching tasks.
+Model training and evaluation are in progress.
+Results will be reported in the next delivery.

 #### Summary

-The model achieves high correlation and low error on unseen resume–criteria pairs, demonstrating robust generalization for typical job-matching tasks.
+Planned evaluation aims to assess both numeric accuracy (MSE) and human-alignment (correlation).
+Results pending.

-## Model Examination [optional]
+## Model Examination

 <!-- Relevant interpretability work for the model goes here -->

-Attention visualizations confirm the model primarily focuses on skill and experience tokens.

-Tokens such as “years”, “experience”, “Python”, “AWS” receive highest attention weights for technical criteria.
+Model interpretability and attention visualization are planned for later milestones to better understand how the model focuses on skill- and experience-related information.

 ## Environmental Impact

 <!-- Total emissions (in grams of CO2eq) and additional considerations, such as electricity usage, go here.
 Edit the suggested text below accordingly -->

-Carbon emissions can be estimated using the [Machine Learning Impact calculator](https://mlco2.github.io/impact#compute) presented in [Lacoste et al. (2019)](https://arxiv.org/abs/1910.09700).
+Carbon emissions can be estimated using the Codecarbon

 - **Hardware Type:** NVIDIA RTX 3060
 - **Hours used:** {{ hours_used | default("[More Information Needed]", true)}}